 One of Linux’s ISO files’ best features lets you look at it before installing it on your machine.
-You can run a live test on your system; later, you can choose if you want to install it or not.
-This feature is not only helpful to test drives; it can help to recover your operating system if you accidentally remove or mess up with the GRUB bootloader.
+You can run a live test on your system; later, you can choose whether you want to install it.
+This feature is helpful to test drives and can help recover your operating system if you accidentally remove or mess up with the GRUB bootloader.
 The GRUB is the short form of GNU GRand Unified Bootloader, commonly called GRUB bootloader.
 If you have a Ubuntu live CD or a USB live stick, you can repair the GRUB bootloader and save your operating system.

 Repair the GRUB Bootloader

 The GRUB bootloader files are stored inside an EFI filesystem on a Linux system.
 You can damage your GRUB files in many ways.
 One of the major reasons for damaging the GRUB files is having multiple bootloader directories for different distributions and operating systems.

 Using Ubuntu and Windows together in a dual boot system is commonly used very often.
 If you’re not conscious about partitioning the bootloader files for Windows and Ubuntu, you probably end up mismatching with the GRUB bootloader.
 This post will see three different methods for repairing the GRUB bootloader using a Ubuntu Live USB drive.